 Well, you are in luck.
-Thanks to iOS 8, third-party apps can now delete photos from your Camera Roll for you.
-So now all you have to do is find the app you like the best to accomplish that.
-We’ve got a list of apps that we think are the best for mass deleting photos from your iOS device for your reading pleasure today.
+Third-party iOS apps can delete photos from your Camera Roll for you.
+All you have to do is find the app you like the best to accomplish that.
+Here’s a list of apps that we think are the best for mass deleting photos from your iPhone or iPad.

 Note that these apps won’t delete your photos for good.
-Instead, and according to Apple’s rules, the photos will be placed in the Recently Deleted folder of the Photos app, and will automatically be deleted 30 days later.
+Instead, and according to Apple’s rules, the photos will be placed in the Recently Deleted folder of the Photos app and automatically deleted 30 days later.
 You can also manually go into the Recently Deleted folders and delete all photos from there in one fell swoop.

-If apps aren’t you thing and you’d rather get rid of photos manually, make sure to read our post on how to delete iPhone photos.
+If apps aren’t your thing and you’d rather get rid of photos manually, make sure to read our post on how to delete iPhone photos.

 This app will organize your pictures by date, size, or whether they are duplicates so you can quickly find the space-hogging culprits and eliminate them from your iPhone.
 I take a lot of photos of the same exact thing in order to get the best shot.
 Then, I delete the unwanted.
 This app makes it easy to group images into dates and grab the ugly ducks for the trash pile.
 Plus, if you take two (or 10) pictures of the same thing, the duplicates are easier to find and delete.
 This app is available for free.

 I use this app every single day.
 It is fantastic for people who take a lot of screenshots on their iPhone, which I do.
 It gathers all of your screenshots into one list so you can either delete everything at once, select which to delete, or set filters to select certain ones.
 You can select all screenshots except the past 15 or 30 days, or select all but the favorite screenshots.
 Then, tap the trashcan to delete them forever.
 This app is available for $1.99.